Uday-461/portfolio/content/post/product-is-systems-design/index.md

 Great products create conditions for desired behaviors to emerge naturally.

-**Example:** Slack's productivity wasn't designed—it emerged from the interaction of messaging, integrations, and search.
+**Example:** Slack's productivity wasn't designed-it emerged from the interaction of messaging, integrations, and search.

 ```javascript
 // Instead of controlling user behavior